mpaperno/TJoy/README.md

     happen automatically whenever you release the button).
 This also works for quick "clicks" (you don't have to hold the button), since the `On Hold` action fires on a quick touch as well.

-* `vJoy 4-way D-Pad/POV Hat` - (Action/Slider) If you set up your vJoy device to have "directional" POV hats, use these actions/sliders to control them.
+* `D-Pad / D-POV Hat Action/Slider` -  Controls a 4-way (vJoy) or 8-way (gamepad) D-Pad/Hat switch.
-  * The Action is very similar to the button action, except you select the POV hat number (1-4) from a choice list, and then select the hat direction to use (`North`, `East`, `South`, `West` or `Center`).
+  * The Action is very similar to the button action, except you also select the hat direction to activate from a list (using 4 or 8 compass directions, plus "Center").
 And like buttons you can select the action to perform, `Click`, `Down`, or `Up`.
-The POV hat returns to the center position when all other directions are released.
+The D-Pad/hat returns to the center position when all other directions are released.
     * Like joystick buttons, for a "natural" button feel use this action in the `On Hold` button setup with the `Down` action.
       The POV will return to center when you release the TP button.
+    * For vJoy, if your device is configured with a "Continous" type POV, this action will still work to control the 4 available directions.
-  * A Slider can can be set up to control either the North/South buttons (`Y` axis), the East/West buttons (`X` axis), or go all the way around the 4 directions, starting with either North/South and then going East/West (`YX` axis) or vice versa, East/West first and then North/South (`XY` axis).
+  * A Slider can can be set up to control either the North/South buttons (`Y` axis), the East/West buttons (`X` axis), or go all the way around the 4/8 directions, starting with either North/South and then going East/West (`YX` axis) or vice versa, East/West first and then North/South (`XY` axis).
 The POV center position is always in the middle of the slider.
     * For example a vertical slider set up for the `Y` axis would press the `North` button when pushed up from center and would press the
       `South` POV direction when moved down from center.
 A horizontal slider set up for the `XY` axis would progressively press the
       `East->South->West->North` buttons when moved to the right of center, and would reverse that when moved left of center, i.e.
       `West->South->East->North`.

-* `vJoy Axis` - (Action/Slider) Controls any of the 16 available vJoy axes.
+* `Joystick Axis (Action/Slider)` -  Controls any of the available joystick/gamepad axes (this includes the "slider" triggers on gamepads).
   At the basic level, an axis has a value range between 0 and 100 which you can set with either actions or sliders.
 The value is simply the percentage of the full range of travel available on the axis, with zero at the bottom/left and 100 at the top/right.
 Axis controls also introduce the concept of "reset position" which is where you would like the axis value to return to when you release the button/slider controlling that axis.
 It's like a spring on a joystick axis, except you have full control of it, including being able to disable that feature altogether.
   * The Action basically lets you move an axis to any predetermined position in the 0-100 range.
-When used in the `On Hold` button setup you can set where the axis returns to when you release the button (any of the presets like `Center`/`Min`/`Max`/etc, or a custom value).
+When used in the `On Hold` button action, you can set where the axis returns to when you release the button (any of the presets like `Center`/`Min`/`Max`/etc, or a custom value).
 You may use fractional amounts for the value and reset fields, to allow for very precise axis positioning (more so than with sliders).
     * Note that you can use calculations in the action's axis value (and custom reset) fields.
 Basic math operators are supported, `+`, `-`, `*`, `/`, `%` (modulo) as well as grouping with parenthesis.
 Of special note is that one could use variables in these fields as a basis for calculations, such as any local variable or numeric state from a plugin.
 For example, using the current `RZ` axis' value as the basis to move the axis by 10% steps:<br/>
-      `${value:us.wdg.max.tpp.tjoy.vJoy.state.axis.RZ} + 10`
+      `${value:us.wdg.max.tpp.tjoy.state.vJoy.1.axis.RZ} + 10`
   * The Slider type of course moves a selected axis as one would expect.
 Things to note here is that you can reverse the movement direction
     (so sliding up/right will decrease the joystick axis value instead of increasing it), and that you can select the range of the axis you wish to move within.
 The default range is the full range of the axis, 0 - 100%, but you can also achieve more precise control over a smaller